sayanp607/AddressFlow/README.md

-AddressFlow
+# AddressFlow
 AddressFlow is a web application designed to streamline address management by providing an intuitive interface for users to input, store, and retrieve address information efficiently.

-Features
+# Features
+**Enable Location & Manual Search** : pop up appears for users to select their locations **Google Map API** : geocoding,maps javascript api used.
+**Locate Me** : it helps user to locate thier location.

-User-Friendly Interface: Simplifies the process of managing addresses.
+**User-Friendly Interface**: Simplifies the process of managing addresses.

-Real-Time Validation: Ensures accuracy of address inputs.

-Search Functionality: Quickly locate stored addresses.
+**Search Functionality**: Quickly locate stored addresses.
+**Recent searches** : recent searches will be added here.

-Responsive Design: Accessible on various devices.
+**Responsive Design**: Accessible on various devices.
+**Token based authentication**: Register and Login by token .
+**Map preview** : it gives preview of the location.
+**Save,Edit,Delete address** : Done with integrating backend API.
+**Add to favourite** : clicking on the heart, the location will be stored in favourite page.
 Technologies Used

-Frontend: React.js, HTML5, CSS3
+Frontend: React.js
 Backend: Node.js, Express.js
 Database: MongoDB
 Version Control: Git
 Installation
 To set up the project locally:

 Clone the repository:

+bash
+Copy code
 git clone https://github.com/sayanp607/AddressFlow.git
 Navigate to the project directory:

-cd AddressFlow
+bash
+Copy code
 Install dependencies for both frontend and backend:

+bash
+Copy code
 # Install backend dependencies
 cd backend
 npm install